-ACCT 106: Certified Bookkeeper Course #1:
+(formerly ACCT 106: Certified Bookkeeper Course #1)

 This course provides the accounting student with an essential background in learning course material and preparing for the first Certified Bookkeeper exam.
 The examination verifies the attainment of the knowledge and skill required to conduct all key bookkeeping and accounting functions through the adjusted trial balance and basic payroll skills for companies with up to 100 employees.
 In Course One, the student will learn all aspects of mastering adjusting entries, correction of accounting errors and the qualifications required to obtain the Certified Bookkeeper description.
+The student will take and correct the mock exams and learn test-taking skills.
 The student will also learn about the code of ethics to which the Certified Bookkeeper must attest before certification.
 Note: There is a separate fee associated with he certification exams.
-Prerequisite: C or better in ACCT 101 or permission of instructor.
-[B], (O), 3 credits.
+Prerequisite: C or better in ACC\ 115 or permission of instructor.
+(O), 3 credits.